Junjiequan/practice/README.md

 ## The very first personal project I have chosen:      [Tetris(JS)](https://a331998513.github.io/practice/Tetris/) with pure javascript

-**main goal:** to feel comfortable with DOM, JS syntax and most importantly train my brain adapt to the language logic.
+**main goal:** practice DOM, JS syntax and most importantly train my brain adapt to the language logic.

 **process:** to completly comprehend each line of code, why is it used and how it works.